October 4th, 2021 Last Updated on: March 2nd, 2022

 Typically, slang origins can be traced back to a specific incident that yields a certain strand of colorful, informal speech.
 It reflects the attitudes of the people, groups, and subcultures of the community—and sometimes, the current political climate and pop culture.
 Languages—especially indigenous ones—are generally vibrant and expressive, which adds an extra flair to many words and phrases.
 The combination of cultures, current themes in the neighborhood, and lifestyles can yield some very amusing NDN slang terms.

-Shows such as “Reservation Dogs” and “Rutherford Falls” along with the influence of other cultures and the internet, will likely only give these words and phrases new life.
+Shows such as “Reservation Dogs” and “Rutherford Falls” along with the influence of other cultures and the internet, will likely only give these Indian slang terms and phrases new life.

 All my relations: We are all connected (Lakota)